 - The following booking classes are not eligible for mileage accrual: I, X, F, R.

 Etihad bases the earn rate on the booking class and total distance flown.
 You can find the full-sized table here.

 This is a fantastic development for award travelers, especially when it comes to using Aeroplan points for Etihad flights.
-Aeroplan's customer-friendly terms—including no carrier surcharges and innovative award charts—combined with the ability to transfer points from Amex Membership Rewards (1:1), Capital One Miles (2:1.5), and Marriott Bonvoy Points (3:1) could make it much easier to book yourself into one of Etihad's stellar premium-class products.
+Aeroplan's customer-friendly terms—including no carrier surcharges and innovative award charts—combined with the ability to transfer points from Amex Membership Rewards (1:1), Capital One Miles (1:1 — effective October 7, 2021), and Marriott Bonvoy Points (3:1) could make it much easier to book yourself into one of Etihad's stellar premium-class products.

 What are you going to do with Aeroplan and Etihad's partnership?